naiyerasif/site/src/content/post/2023/2023-05-14-18-45-00-rewriting-git-history.md

 :::figure
 ![A rebase counter](./images/2023-05-14-18-45-00-rewriting-git-history-01.png)

-A rebase counter displaying the current position of a rebase in progress
+::caption[A rebase counter displaying the current position of a rebase in progress]
 :::

 #### Editing the changesets